-- Following the U.S. Embassy in Tirana on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Albania’s American Citizen Services on Twitter and visiting the Embassy’s website.

 Pick-pocketing, theft, and other petty street crimes are widespread, particularly in areas where tourists and foreigners congregate.
 Pickpockets use various diversionary tactics to distract victims, and panhandlers – particularly children – may become aggressive.
 U.S. citizens have reported the theft of their passports and portable electronic devices by pick-pockets.
 Victims of pick-pocketing should report the crime to the police and cancel their credit cards as soon as possible.
 Exercise caution in bars and clubs in Tirana, where violent incidents, some involving the use of firearms, have occurred in the past.

 Vehicle theft and theft from vehicles are not uncommon in Albania.
 Carjacking can also occur.
 You should avoid leaving valuables, including cell phones and electronic items, in plain view in unattended vehicles.
 You should lock the windows and doors of your residence securely when it is not occupied.
 In the event you are a victim of a carjacking, you should surrender your vehicle without resistance.

 Travelers should take standard safety precautions when using Automated Teller Machines (ATMs).
 Try to use ATMs located inside banks and check for any evidence of tampering with the machine before use.
 Be cautious when using publicly available Internet terminals, such as in Internet cafes, as sensitive personal information, account passwords, etc., may be subject to compromise.
 Theft of personal items from hotel rooms can also occur.